 This is a front-end for the IBM MRGSRC (Merge Source) command.
-Full details of the way this command works are contained in the File Compare and Merge Utility manual (CD-ROM Book name QBKAQL00).
+Full details of the way this command works are contained in the IBM iSeries File Compare and Merge Utility Guide.
 You should fully understand the workings of the IBM MRGSRC command before attempting to use the Navan NMRGSRCMBR command.